michaelieti/vidivox-g/README.md

 * Pre-Loader.
 When you first open the application what does it do?
 * Settings and some way of saving these settings

+* Cut videos (nested within Editor panel.
+Start and end positions (change colour of timeline)
+* Stick videos together (Browse, cut straight to next video.)
+* Reorder (Have a list and reorder components.
+Somehow will need to keep previous edits (festival etc))

+* John is reskinning to allow for volume bar

 ## END FEATURES ##